rian39/notes/durham-peters-cloud.md

 our bodies reveal and enable our respective arts 57
 - really fascinating discussion of cetaceans
-- wow, a philosophy of technology must also be a philosophy of gender 101 the  concept of edia is thus amphibious between organism and artifice
+- wow, a philosophy of technology must also be a philosophy of gender 101 the  concept of media is thus amphibious between organism and artifice

 ## fire and earth chapter